appium/appium-espresso-driver/README.md

 List of fully qualified class names of currently registered idling resources or an empty list if no resources have been registered yet.

+### mobile: waitForUIThread

+Wait for the UI thread to become idle, in other words, wait for the APP to become idle(https://developer.android.com/reference/androidx/test/espresso/UiController#loopMainThreadUntilIdle()).

 ### mobile: unlock

 Unlocks the device if it is locked.
 Noop if the device's screen is not locked.